 One way to know who owns a certain consumer-like product rating site is to compare the "whois" (who owns the site) for that site and the main web site of the product they say rates highest.

 According to whois, a very highly advertised HGH product consumer ratings web site is owned by the same company who owns the product they rate #1!

 If the product rating web site belongs to an advertiser; someone who is making money by advertising the products of others, look for a link called "advertising", or something similar on his page.

-One such site shows an advertising link right at the top of the home page!
+One such site shows an advertising link right at the top of his home page!

 Can you believe this?
 To me this means the site owner believes his visitors don't realize what he is doing so he can place his advertising link right at the top of his pages for all to see.
-He does this so that other sellers can easily reach him if they decide they also wish to pay him to list their products and give them a make-believe rating, and this arrangement includes a link to the seller's own web site.
+He does this so that other sellers can easily reach him if they decide they wish to pay him to list their products and give them a make-believe rating, and this arrangement includes a link to the seller's own web site.

 Some Are Owned By Sellers or MLM Distributors

 As stated above, the most advertised HGH product rating web site is owned by the same company who owns the product they rate #1.

 To know if the product rating web site is owned by a distributor just click on the link of the product with the highest rating.
 This will take you to his other web site where he sells that product.